Complete Overview 2024

 Example of Predictive Scheduling Penalty: An employee, who makes $10 per hour, reports to work and finds out their shift has been cut from eight to six hours, they would receive $70 for the shift as opposed to $60 ($60 for the hours worked, and $5 for each hour they didn’t).

 It's important to avoid any penalties for non-compliance, as such penalties can lead to higher labor costs, and a more strenuous task when processing payroll in Oregon.
+Employers should ensure they understand Oregon Minimum Wage Law as well, so that they can properly pay employees.

 What Is the Voluntary Standby List?